JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 that also in cloud some services are going away.
 This might mean that you need to adjust your architecture or update your applications to accommodate those changes.

-Last few years I have been very closely working with customers using Azure and every time when there is a major service retirement, I try to highlight this to them well in advance.
+Last few years I have been working closely with customers using Azure and every time when there is a major service retirement, I try to highlight this to them well in advance.
 One major service retirement that I tried to do all the possible things